 - Advanced Distributed Algorithms and Data Structures

-- Networked Embedded Systems
+- Advanced Networked Systems

-- Routing and Data Management in Networks

 - Web Security

 The focus area "Networks and Communication" teaches architectures, methods and systems of modern communication technology.
 To this end, we investigate methods of various abstractions levels, starting from the lowest level physical transmissions up to and including application design in distributed environments.
 Different types of systems are considered, ranging from conventional mobile communication over ad hoc networks and vehicular communication systems to networking in data centers and architectures for the future Internet at large.
 In doing so, we strive to build the bridge to aspects of distributed systems design.
 Questions on architecture design and options for protocol designs are complemented by the evaluation of such systems.
 To answer those questions, we introduce experimental and statistical performance evaluation techniques.